Star Wars Universe Roleplaying Game

 When can I multiclass in SWURPG?

 You can multiclass starting at level 4.
-You may only take a total of two classes over the course of your character’s progression.
+You may only take a total of two classes over the course of your character’s progression, and the GM should confirm that the change fits the story.
+If the new class has subclasses, you must first take the base class at levels 1 and 2, then choose a subclass at level 3 in that class.

 Do I gain all proficiencies from the second class?

 No. You only gain weapon and armor proficiencies you don't already have.
-You do not gain skills or starting equipment from the new class.
+You do not gain skill proficiencies or starting equipment from the new class.

 How do class traits work with multiclassing?

-Traits that scale by class level only scale based on levels in that class.
-You only gain traits from the class you choose at each level.
+Traits that scale by class level only scale based on levels in that specific class.
+Each time you gain a level, you only gain traits from the class you chose to advance, and you must still unlock subclasses at the normal class level.

 How are Force Points calculated with multiclassing?

-Only levels in Force-sensitive classes count.
+Only levels in Force-sensitive classes count toward your Force Class Level.
 Use the formula: (Wisdom Modifier × 2) + Force Class Level + Proficiency Bonus.

 Is multiclassing mandatory?